mintrgm/Fruit-Slash/README.md

 A fun arcade-style fruit slicing game built with **React** and **Python**.

 Slice as many fruits as you can, avoid the cactus bombs, and beat your own high score!
-There is no final level or victory screen—the challenge is simply to survive and improve with every round.
+There is no final level or victory screen the challenge is simply to survive and improve with every round.

 ## 🎮 Gameplay